daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 Foreign Function Interface is an area where Rust excels.
-The absence of a large runtime means Rust is great for embedding in other languages and it has a wide range as a C replacement in writing modules for Python, Ruby, Node, etc. See the `Rust Book introduction <https://doc.rust-lang.org/book/rust-inside-other-languages.html>`_ for a demonstration of how easy it is call Rust from other languages.
+The absence of a large runtime means Rust is great for embedding in other languages and it has a wide range as a C replacement in writing modules for Python, Ruby, Node, etc. The `Rust Book introduction <https://doc.rust-lang.org/book/rust-inside-other-languages.html>`_ demonstrates how easy it is call Rust from other languages.
 `Day 23 of Rust <https://zsiciarz.github.io/24daysofrust/book/day23.html>`_ and
 the `Rust FFI Omnibus`_ are additional resources for Rust FFI.

 .. _Rust FFI Omnibus: http://jakegoulding.com/rust-ffi-omnibus

-Rust is being used experimentally for embedded development. `Zinc`_ is work on building a realtime operating system for ARM using Rust primarily, and the following are posts about building software for embedded devices directly using Rust.
+Rust is being used experimentally for embedded development. `Zinc`_ is work on building a realtime ARM operating system using Rust primarily, and the following are posts about building software for embedded devices directly using Rust.

 * `Rust bare metal on ARM microcontroller`_.
 * `Embedded Rust Right Now!`_